One of the main arguments against pipeline construction is that it “destroys the environment”. But…

-- Routine valve repair replacement
+- Routine valve repair replacement,

-- Repairs in and around erosion-prone areas
+- Repairs in and around erosion-prone areas, and

-- Installation of new pipe sections or equipment
+- Installation of new pipe sections or equipment.

-We can also assist with new construction, working with your team to comply with all applicable laws, regulations and permitting requirements.
+We can also assist with new construction, working with your team to comply with all applicable laws, regulations, and permitting requirements.
 If you need to conduct a preliminary assessment to assess environmental impact related to the easements and right-of-way, Stan’s is here to get you where you need to be star work.